stineb/sofun/README.md

 Non-module-specific subroutines are defined in .F files while all module-specific subroutines are specified in their respective modlue (.mod.F).

+## Coding philosophy
+- Functions are strictly self-contained: public variables are updated within functions
+- Subroutines are used to update public variables

 ## State variables